Alison Pressley: Co-Chair

 Victoria Manthorpe is a feature writer, biographer and author covering Victorian, Edwardian and Georgian subjects with a special interest in Norfolk history and English regional writing.
 She studied History at the University of Toronto and Biography at the University of East Anglia where she was awarded an MA with Distinction in 2004.
-Her biography of Lilias Rider Haggard is due for publication in 2015.
+Her biography of Lilias Rider Haggard will be published in 2015.

 Amanda Hopkinson has written about a dozen non-fiction works, mainly on popular culture in Latin America and photographic bios/monographs (Julia Margaret Cameron; Manuel Alvarez Bravo; Martin Chambi; Gerti Deutsch).
 She has also translated some two dozen novels/memoirs/poetry collections from the Spanish, Portuguese and French.
 From 2004-10 she was Director of the British Centre for Literary Translation at the University of East Anglia and is now Visiting Professor at both Manchester University and City University, London.
 In 2003 she co-founded the Writers in Translation Committee for English PEN on which she remains a Board member.